mobify/workshop--adaptivejs-site-1x/README.md

     As you change the category template and view files, refresh the preview page in the browser to see the changes.

-3. Launch Finder.
-In your `workshop--adaptivejs-site` directory, navigate to the `adaptation/views` folder.
-Open the `category.js` category view file in an editor app.
+3. Launch an editor app.
+In the `adaptation/views` folder, open the `category.js` category view file.

-    As you remember from the Overview of the Mobify bundle, the view file is where you select and transform content from the original page.
+    As you remember from the [Overview of the Mobify Bundle](https://cloud.mobify.com/docs/adaptivejs/overview/mobify-bundle/#views) guide, the view file is where you select and transform content from the original page.

 4. In the `context` section of the file, remove the `body` key.
-5. In context object of the view file, add the `title` key with the following code snippet:
+5. In `context` object of the view file, add the `title` key with the following code snippet:

  ```javascript
     title: function() {